dhivyeshrk/ICS-123-Java-Codes/README.md

 # ICS-123-Java-Codes
-Some of the codes written in Java for standard problems submitted as assignments for the ICS 123 IT Workshop - II
+A subset of the programming done as part of ICS 123 IT-Workshop-III (JAVA)